mongodb-appeng/eCommerce/README.md

 # MongoDB eCommerce reference web app

-This is an example of how to build an eCommerce app using MongoDB Atlas and MongoDBn Stitch/Realm.
+This is an example of how to build an eCommerce app using MongoDB Atlas and MongoDB Stitch/Realm.

 ## Stack